 The Information Sharing Super Train is Chugging Along

 Do brick and mortar stores find ways to collect information on you and market to you?
 Absolutely.
 However, in most cases you’re aware that it’s happening and you’re even participating in it.
 Loyalty cards are a great example of this.
 However, the amount of information that’s being tracked about you and your purchasing habits online is massive and frankly nothing short of somewhat nefarious.
-We’ve just scratched the surface of it in this article.
 In many instances, you have no idea that the information is being tracked and you have no true control about turning it off.
 It goes well beyond whether you’ve submitted your email to a website or not.
 Every time you shop online, you tell marketers how to most effectively convince you to buy more, but again, just keep buying.
 And you’re not only giving up information that helps marketers target you, you’re giving up information that helps marketers target entire groups of people and demographics.
 Unless you are an internet wizard, you won’t be able to stop this from happening when you shop online.
 So be aware that you’re actually setting yourself up for more difficulty in separating from the consumer media machine when you shop in great quantity on the internet.

 Online Money Isn’t Real Money